MicrosoftDocs/dynamics365smb-docs/business-central/fa-depreciation-methods.md

 * Depreciation starting date

 If you use a user-defined method, the **First User-Defined Depr.
 Date** and **Depreciation Starting Date** fields must be filled in on the **FA Depreciation Books** page.
 The **First User-Defined Depr.
 Date** field and the contents in the **Period Length** field on the **Depreciation Tables** page are used to determine the time intervals to be used for depreciation calculations.
-This ensures that the program will start using the specified percentage on the same day for all assets.
+This ensures that application will start using the specified percentage on the same day for all assets.
 The **Depreciation Starting Date** field is used to calculate the number of depreciation days.

 In the previous example, both the **First User-Defined Depr.
 Date** and **Depreciation Starting Date** fields contain 01/01/01.
 If, however, the **First User-Defined Depr.
 Date** field contained 01/01/10 and the **Depreciation Starting Date** field contained 04/01/11, the result would be: